 Teaching Staff (Co-opted)

 Mark is deputy head of the school.
-He is on the Curriculum committee.

-He has twenty years of teaching experience, working in three different local authorities, as well as taking the opportunity to teach in America.
+He has over twenty years of teaching experience, working in three different local authorities, as well as taking the opportunity to teach in America.
 He has held a variety of different teaching and leadership positions within a Junior School.

 He has also worked for Brighton and Hove authority as a leading practitioner in Mathematics.